 Surrounded by forests filled with Norway spruce, European silver fir, and Scots pine, Black Lake is actually made up of two small lakes, Big Lake and Small Lake.
 In the fall, the lake rises to create one lake.
 During the summer, you can walk along the expanse between the two sections of Black Lake.

 Black Lake is popular for swimming and boating.
 There’s a dock for rowboat rental at Black Lake.
-This is a fun way to spend the day if you aren’t into hiking.
+If you aren’t into hiking, this is a fun way to spend the day.

 Besides Black Lake, other glacial lakes in Durmitor National Park include Barno Lake, Vrazji Lake, Modro Lake, and Snake Lake.

 See Related: Best Day Trips from Salt Lake City, Utah

 Book a zipline tour across the spectacular Tara Canyon.
 Considered one of the fastest ziplines in the world, you’ll soar high above the Tara Canyon.

 This is the longest zipline in Europe, so you can put a checkmark next to that on your bucket list!
 Ethno Cottage Momo Tepca is about 1.5 miles from the Tara Canyon viewpoint and 12 miles from Black Lake.